goombado/BarneyBot/README.md

 ## What I learnt - a TL;DR

 I made Barney almost with the sole purpose to get better at Python and Programming.
-I did lots of research and learnt many concepts on the fly, often after a consequence of not having implemented said consequence.
+I did lots of research and learnt many concepts on the fly, often after a consequence of not having implemented said concept.
 As a quick list of things this taught me:

 Regex; Advanced filtering and character identification; OCR; Image manipulation; Permissions, ownership and inheritence; Event handling and listeners; OAuth 2.0; API usage; Game design(?); Speech-to-text recognition and how hard it is; JavaScript and Promises; Pagification and information presentability